facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 ![Primary Reflectance Curves](../images/reflectance-curves.png)
 /// figure-caption
-Reflectance curves of cyan, magenta, yellow, red, green, and blue as approximated using the method proposed by Scott Burns.
+Reflectance curves of white, cyan, magenta, yellow, red, green, and blue as approximated using the methods proposed by Scott Burns.
 ///

 With our primary colors selected and the reflectance curves created for each one, we can use these curves to create any